FFMG/myoddweb.piger/monitor/api/python/Doc/library/asyncio-protocol.rst

    The :ref:`watch a file descriptor for read events
    <asyncio-watch-read-event>` example uses the low-level
-   :meth:`BaseEventLoop.add_reader` method to register the file descriptor of a socket.
+   :meth:`AbstractEventLoop.add_reader` method to register the file descriptor of a socket.

    The :ref:`register an open socket to wait for data using streams